imyutta/CS50_problem_sets/todoapp/README.md

 ##### AGENDA:
-The Agenda section serves as a dedicated space
+The Agenda section serves as a dedicated space for users to view their scheduled meetings and appointments.
+Also it provides an overview of

 ##### COMPLETED: